mroavi/academic-resume/content/authors/admin/_index.md

   url: https://www.tue.nl

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include probabilistic graphical models, Bayesian learning and robotics.
+bio: My research interests include probabilistic graphical models, open-source software and robotics.

 # Interests to show in About widget
 interests: